twilio/twilio-video-app-android/README.md

 1. Twilio - The application intended for every day use at Twilio. _This variant can only be built by Twilions._
 1. Community - The application intended for developers interested in using Programmable Video. _This variant can be built by all developers._

+### For Twilions

-### Internal and Twilio
+Twilio employees should follow [these instructions](ForTwilions.md) for building the Internal and Twilio product flavors.

-Download the google-services.json files here:
-* [Internal Debug (default)](https://console.firebase.google.com/project/video-app-79418/settings/general/android:com.twilio.video.app.internal.debug) - Download to `app/src/internal/debug`
-* [Internal Release](https://console.firebase.google.com/project/video-app-79418/settings/general/android:com.twilio.video.app.internal) - Download to `app/src/internal/release`
-* [Twilio Release](https://console.firebase.google.com/project/video-app-79418/settings/general/android:com.twilio.video.app) - Download to `app/src/twilio/release`

 ### Building the Community Flavor